jstnhuang/crowdmr/README.md

 This assumes the `bin/` folder of your Go workspace is in your `PATH`.
 This will launch the webserver on localhost:5500.

 ### HTML 5 Filesystem
 To debug the Filesystem API, go to chrome://flags/ and enable Developer Tools Experiments.
-When you restart the browser, the HTML 5 filesystem will now appear in the Resources tab of the Developer Tools.
+Restart the browser.
+Open the developer tools, and go to Settings->Experiments->FileSystem inspection.
+Then close the developer tools and reopen it.
+The HTML 5 filesystem will now appear in the Resources tab.

 To clear the quota on the filesystem, go to chrome://settings/cookies, search for the app, and delete its entry.